Tramadol extended-release tabletsPronunciation

-Brand Name: Examples include Ultram ER and Ryzolt
+Brand Name: Examples include Ryzolt and Ultram ER

 Treating moderate to moderately severe chronic pain in certain patients.

-Tramadol extended-release tablets is an analgesic.
+Tramadol extended-release tablets are an analgesic.
 It works in certain areas of the brain and nervous system to decrease pain.

 Do NOT use tramadol extended-release tablets if: